d0c-s4vage/lookatme/examples/tour.md

 # Live Editing

-lookatme supports live editing with the `--live` command-line argument.
+Live editing is supported in `lookatme` with the `--live` command-line argument.

 ---